moira-alert/ansible-module/README.md

  - name: Trigger name;
  - targets: List of trigger targets.

-Any others will be used with default value.
+Any others will be used with their default values.
 ```
    - name: MoiraAnsible
      moira_trigger: